graphql-aspnet/demo-projects/Authorization/README.md

  Authorization: abc123
  ```

  _Note_: This header is just an easy example to demonstrate passing of an authenticated user through to GraphQL.
-In a real project, you'd likely be using a cookie value or JWT depending on your security implementation.
+In a real project, you'd likely be using a cookie value or a bearer token depending on your security implementation.

 ### Change the Authorization Method